Sara is a family practitioner who specialises in all areas of family law.

-Sara represents clients in cases related to the Family Law Act 1996, Part IV and is familiar with the connection between such proceedings and applications made under the Children Act 1989.
+Sara represents clients in matters arising under the Family Law Act 1996, Part IV.
+She is often involved in connected proceedings and applications made under the Children Act 1989.
 She regularly acts for applicants and respondents in applications for non-molestation orders, occupation orders and the transfer of tenancies.

 Sara is a regular author of case summaries for the Family Law Week website.